dopedud/COMP3200-project/README.md

 1. on your projects root folder, type `cmd` in the folder directory bar
 2. activate python environment by typing `venv\Scripts\activate` into cmd
-3. type `tensorboard --logdir results` into cmd, it will print a message stating the URL of the website where it shows the learning data (usually it's `http://localhost:6006/`)
+3. type `tensorboard --logdir results` into cmd, it will print a message stating the URL of the website where it shows the learning data (usually it's `http://localhost:6006/`), go to this URL in any web browser to view the visualisation of training data

 ## Author and Developer